Mzikayifane Khumalo: Provincial legislature

 In 2019 he stood for the Gauteng Provincial Legislature as 24th on the ANC's list of candidates.
 At the election, he won a seat in the legislature.
 Khumalo resigned as mayor on 22 May 2019, the same day he was sworn in as an MPL.
-Shortly afterwards, he was appointed as the chief whip of the ANC caucus, becoming the Chief Whip of the Majority Party.
+Shortly afterwards, he was appointed the chief whip of the ANC caucus, becoming the Chief Whip of the Majority Party.

 On 7 October 2022, Khumalo joined the provincial government as the Member of the Executive Council (MEC) for the Department of Cooperative Governance and Traditional Affairs, eGovernment and Research and Development.
 Khumalo was not reappointed to the Executive Council following the 2024 provincial election.

+Death

+Khumalo died on 10 August 2026, at the age of 54.